CenterForDigitalHumanities/TPEN3/_posts/2024-07-01-create-an-account.md

 3. Click on the "Sign up" link.
 4. Select a username, enter your email address, and select a password.
 5. Click on the "Continue" button.
-6. Confirm your account and enjoy using TPEN!
+6. Follow the prompts on screen to confirm your account and enjoy using TPEN!

 <hr>